maxkulish/go-optimization-guide/docs/01-common-patterns/mem-prealloc.md

 BenchmarkAppendNoPrealloc-14               41727             28539 ns/op          357626 B/op         19 allocs/op
 BenchmarkAppendWithPrealloc-14            170154              7093 ns/op           81920 B/op          1 allocs/op
 ```
 ## When To Preallocate

 ✅ Preallocate when:

 - The number of elements in slices or maps is known or reasonably predictable.
+Allocating memory up front avoids the cost of repeated resizing as the data structure grows.
 - Your application involves tight loops or high-throughput data processing.
+Preallocation reduces per-iteration overhead and helps maintain steady performance under load.
 - Minimizing garbage collection overhead is crucial for your application's performance.
+Fewer allocations mean less work for the garbage collector, resulting in lower latency and more consistent behavior.

 ❌ Avoid preallocation when:

 - The data size is highly variable and unpredictable.
+Allocating too much or too little memory can either waste resources or negate the performance benefit.
 - Over-allocation risks significant memory waste.
+Reserving more memory than needed can increase your application’s footprint unnecessarily.
 - You're prematurely optimizing—always profile to confirm the benefit.
+Preallocation is helpful, but only when it solves a real, measurable problem in your workload.